top of page

 for MDUSD School Board

-My name is Keisha Nzewi and I am a candidate for Mount Diablo Unified School District, Area 3.
+My name is Keisha Nzewi and I am a trustee for Mount Diablo Unified School District, Area 3.
 I am the Public Policy Director for the California Child Care Resource & Referral Network, the parent of a Valley View Middle School 7th grader, and a member of Racial Equity for MDUSD.

 Like all parents, I want the best schools possible for my child.
 In fact, I want what’s best for all children.
 Given the new challenges COVID-19 brings, and the old challenges of racism, we need progressive thinkers on the School Board.
 We need decision makers who are not confined in their thinking by the way things are or have always been, but are willing to identify the things that don’t work in our school district, and have the courage to rebuild it the right way.